 Be nice.
 Or else.

-Product Designer @ Tumblr Joined almost 5 years ago via an invitation from Allan G.
+Product Designer @ Tumblr Joined about 5 years ago via an invitation from Allan G.

 tl;dr — Use a 3d CAD tool like Rhinoceros.

 Most vector-based 'drawing' applications like illustrator or sketch are ill-suited for creating 'mathy' curvatures, since most illustrators don't care too much about ultra-precise blending in their linework.

 Tools like Rhinoceros has been designed to take precise linework and use it for the creation of surfaces or extrusions that blend seamlessly.
 Think a car that reflects light w/o any breaks.

 This page explains line/surface continuity very well: http://docs.mcneel.com/rhino/5/help/en-us/popup_moreinformation/continuity_descriptions.htm

 Not necessarily "about" design or designing per se, but the entire premise of the book is about asking those basic fundamental questions one should be asking in any creative field.

 One of the more heavily bookmarked books in my collection :>